Chandrakant Bakshi: Life

 Chandrakant Bakshi was born on 20 August 1932 at Palanpur (now in Banaskantha district, Gujarat).
 He was second child of Keshavlal Bakshi and Chanchalben, a Gujarati Jain family.
 He completed his primary education in Palanpur.
-He completed a Bachelor of Arts in 1952 from St. Xavier's College, Bombay (now Mumbai).
+He completed a Bachelor of Arts in 1952 from St. Xavier's College, Calcutta.
 He moved to Calcutta (now Kolkata) where he studied for an LL.B. in 1956 and an M.A. in History in 1963.

 He was in the textile business for twelve years and had a garment shop in Calcutta.
 He wrote his first short story Makan Nu Bhut (Ghost of the House) at this shop.
 He published his first book Padgha Doobi Gaya (Sunken Echoes) in 1957.
 In 1969, he moved to Mumbai and settled there and started teaching history at Raheja College.
 He joined Mithibai College as a professor of history and politics from 1970 to 1980.
-He also taught post-graduate students at the University of Bombay and was its senate member.
+He also taught postgraduate students at the University of Bombay and was its senate member.
 He was the principal of L. S. Rajani Arts and Commerce College from 1980 to 1982 and retired from there.
 Later he accepted writing and journalism as his career.
 He wrote columns for several dailies and magazines.
 He also served as an adviser to Divya Bhaskar daily.

 He was appointed to the ceremonial post of Sheriff of Mumbai in 1999 by the Government of Maharashtra.
 He died on 25 March 2006 in Ahmedabad following a heart attack.